 What Are the Challenges of Supplier Management?

-Supplier management (also called vendor management) often proves challenging because you can only exert so much control over your third-party business partners and their operational practices.
+Supplier management (vendor management) often proves challenging because you can only exert so much control over your third-party business partners and their operational practices.

 Some supply chain risks are complicated to identify and control.
 Regardless, non-compliance from your vendors jeopardizes the entire supply chain, including your organization and any customers you interact with during a risk event.